cubee-cb/ncr-pakify/.wiki/Entities.md

 Gained magic from the Kitsune-Tiger alliance.
 Spawn-relative movement. `boss 2` is effectively a `super` variant for `boss 1`; Tiga was implemented before Variants existed.

-Summons spirits, uses sword dash, and casts death spells.
+Summons Descending Spirits, uses Sword Dash, and casts Death Pillar spells.
+Tiga's Sword Dash can be parried with the player's Sword Dash.

-It is not currently possible to program Tiga's behaviour through level data, and as such his patterns may not play well with custom arenas, especially if their size differs from the default ones.
+It is not currently possible to program Tiga's behaviour through level data, and as such his patterns may not play well with custom arenas, especially if they allow the player to move far from the spawn point.

 ### `boss kitsu` - Kitsu, The Elder Kitsune

 Uses magic fireballs and fire walls, as well as magic barriers.
 Level-relative movement.
 Variant `super` uses different attack patterns.

+Fireballs can be parried with Sword Dash and Shuriken, and Fire Walls can be "parried" and passed through with a well-timed Sword Dash.

-Controls Cassette Blocks (Red and Green)
+Controls Cassette Blocks.
+(Red and Green channels)

 Kitsu's behaviours and arenas were built to complement each other.
-It is not currently possible to program her behaviour through level data, and as such her patterns may not play well with custom arenas which aren't designed to match her default behaviours.
+It is not currently possible to program her behaviour through level data, and as such her patterns may not play well with custom arenas which aren't designed to match her default behaviours and block channel controls.

 ### `boss dago` - Dago, The Trial Dragon
 Unimplemented